RECOVER: sequential model optimization platform for combination drug repurposing identifies novel synergistic compounds in vitro: Introduction

 There have now been a number of approaches for predicting the effects of and subsequently prioritising drug combinations \cite{bulusuModellingCompoundCombination2016}.
 Classic bioinformatics approaches have focused on using machine learning and network statistics over specified features of drugs (e.g., molecular fingerprints \cite{cereto2015molecular}), cell lines (e.g., transcriptomics, copy number variations \cite{karczewski2018integrative}), and interactome topology between biomolecules (e.g., protein--protein interactions, chemical--genetic interactions \cite{wildenhain2015prediction}, or gene regulatory networks \cite{cheng2019network}).
 Initiatives such as the Dialogue on Reverse Engineering Assessment and Methods (DREAM) have led to a plethora of methods being benchmarked against one another in prospective challenges through the generation of novel datasets \cite{menden2019community}.
 Complex deep learning architectures, which have set state of the art performance across a number of domains \cite{lecun2015deep}, have been used to predict both adverse drug--drug interactions \cite{zitnik2018modeling, deac2019drug} and synergistic drug combinations \cite{preuer2018deepsynergy,jin2021deep, rozemberczki2021moomin}.
 Sequential approaches, wherein several rounds of selection are performed, have also been explored in the context of drug combinations; for example, Kashif \textit{et al.} \cite{Kashif_Andersson_Hassan_Karlsson_Senkowski_Fryknas_Nygren_Larsson_Gustafsson_2015} have proposed a heuristic based (as opposed to model based) exploration strategy.

-We present a sequential model optimization platform that can guide wet lab experiments: \Recover.
-We first propose a deep learning regression model that predicts synergy using molecular fingerprints as inputs.
-We perform a retrospective validation to benchmark the performance of our model and understand its generalization abilities using the DrugComb database --- largely pertaining to cancer cell line data \cite{zagidullin2019drugcomb}.
+We present a sequential model optimization platform that can guide wet lab experiments: \Recover, a deep learning regression model that predicts synergy using molecular fingerprints as inputs. \Review{To motivate the use of {\Recover}, we demonstrate a real world use case whereby one observes both: a $\sim$5-10$\times$ estimate for the enrichment of synergistic drugs identified using SMO when compared to selecting drug combinations at random; and a $\sim$3$\times$ improvement when compared to selecting drugs in a single batch using a pretrained model.} We then perform a retrospective validation to benchmark the performance of our model and understand its generalization abilities using the DrugComb database --- largely pertaining to cancer cell line data \cite{zagidullin2019drugcomb}.
 Thereafter, we evaluate our SMO pipeline \textit{in silico}, which allows the model to select the most relevant data points to be labelled in order to discover most promising combinations while reducing model uncertainty.
-Finally, we test {\Recover} prospectively in an \textit{in vitro} experimental setting whereby we discover novel synergistic combinations active against a breast cancer model cell line, MCF7, which is well represented within our training dataset.
-This work forms a proof of concept demonstration of {\Recover} --- which should then motivate greater community adoption of the method and extensions thereof.
+Finally, we test {\Recover} prospectively in an \textit{in vitro} experimental setting whereby we discover novel synergistic combinations active against a breast cancer model cell line, MCF7, which is also represented within our training dataset.